 Third, all majors will be expected to gain a general knowledge of the theoretical and methodological resources pertinent to the study of religion in all its forms.
 It is further expected of Honors majors that their theses will demonstrate an awareness of the theoretical and methodological issues ingredient in the topic being studied.

 A religion major must take at least two courses at the 100-level in order to fulfill the requirements of the major.
-One of these courses is normally Religion 111, which introduces students to the study of comparative religion by teaching them how to engage in fruitful and meaningful comparative work across religious and cultural traditions.
-A student may take an alternative 100-level course to fulfill the 100 level course requirement.
+One of these courses is frequently Religion 111, which introduces students to the study of comparative religion by teaching them how to engage in fruitful and meaningful comparative work across religious and cultural traditions.
+A student may take an alternative 100-level course to fulfill the 100-level course requirement.
 Students wishing to opt for this alternative must seek permission from the chair of the religion department.

 The exam topic--a theoretically provocative work on some aspect of religious studies, to be announced later--will be sent to seniors before winter break.
-A response essay will be due in early February, and a meeting will be scheduled later that month for seniors and department faculty to discuss the topic and the senior essay.
-Please see Professor Tariq Jaffer, Chair, if you have questions.
+A critical review of 2000 words will be due by early February, and a meeting will be scheduled later that month for seniors and department faculty to discuss the topic and the senior essay.
+Please see the chair of the department if you have questions.

-A student in the Honors Program in Religion will register for Religion 498 in the fall semester and Religion 499 in the spring semester.
+Additionally, a student in the Honors Program in Religion will register for Religion 498 in the fall semester and Religion 499 in the spring semester.
 498 is a single course; 499 can be either a single or a double course, although it is ordinarily a double course.
 Upon completion of the thesis, the grade received will be credited to either two courses (498 and 499) or three courses (498 and 499D).